flamingchickens1540/ROOSTER/README.md

 }
 ```

+We use [JitPack](jitpack.io) as a Gradle/Maven repository.
+This means that if you add the project using Gradle it will be automatically updated with the latest changes to the `master` branch, as well as source code and documentation .jar files.

+### Manually
-Alternatively, you can manually attach reference-libraries.jar in build/libs to your project.
+Download [reference-libraries.jar](build/libs/reference-libraries.jar) and attach it to your project.

 ## Manifest

 ### PowerManager
-- A flexible, dynamic power management system using ChickenCommands and ChickenSubsystems
+- A flexible, dynamic power management system using `ChickenCommands` and `ChickenSubsystems`

 ### Adjustables
+`org.team1540.adjustables`
-- A manager for fields that need to be tuned on the fly.
+- A system for fields that need to be tuned on the fly.
+- Simply annotate a field as `Tunable`, pass the enclosing class to the `AdjustableManager`, and call `AdjustableManager.update()` in your main robot loop to have your field show up and be editable on the SmartDashboard.

+### Triggers
+`org.team1540.triggers`
+- Simple triggers that extend WPILib's joystick binding functionality.
+- `AxisButton` allows using a joystick axis (triggers or joysticks) as a button–the button will trigger when the axis passes a user-defined threshold.
+- `DPadButton` allows using any axis of a controller D-Pad as a button.